DaveLawes/MakersBnB/testing_in_node.md

 This sets the variable `Browser` to the [Zombie](http://zombie.js.org/) package.
 Later, we create a new instance of browser (`const browser = new Browser()`) which we use throughout the tests which have been written in the Zombie syntax.

-_**An important note on what Zombie is:**
+**An important note on what Zombie is:**

-Zombie is a 'headless testing framework'.
-What this means is that it doesn't require a GUI (graphical user interface) - such as a browser like Chrome or Firefox - to run its tests.
-Whereas when you run tests using Jasmine, you access the results from a browser window._
+* Zombie is a 'headless testing framework'.
+* What this means is that it doesn't require a GUI (graphical user interface) - such as a browser like Chrome or Firefox - to run its tests.
+* This differs from when you run tests using Jasmine, where you would access the results from a browser window.

 Following on, we have this line: